A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Knowledge Representation

-However,~\cite{Hu2023PromptCap:GPT-3} argues that the generic image captions can often loss important visual clues for answering.
-In response, PromptCap~\cite{Hu2023PromptCap:GPT-3} introduces a controllable captioning model based on OFA~\cite{Wang2022OFA:Framework} architecture.
+\textbf{Prompt Engineering.} In particular, image-to-text transformation serves as a common stage in prompt-based methods to bridge images and powerful LLMs~\cite{Yang2022AnVQA, Tiong2022Plug-and-PlayTraining, Guo2023FromModels}.
+PICa~\cite{Yang2022AnVQA} is the first that explores using LLMs to complete KB-VQA task by feeding multiple Question Answering (QA) pairs into the language model for in-context learning.
+Each QA pair is translated from the VQA and consists of image caption, question and ground truth answer.
+Img2LLM~\cite{Guo2023FromModels} utilizes a vision-language model and a question-generation model to translate the image content into synthetic questions verbally, which are fed to the LLM as part of the prompt.
+However, \cite{Hu2023PromptCap:GPT-3} argues that generic image captions can often lose important visual clues to answer.
+In response, PromptCap~\cite{Hu2023PromptCap:GPT-3} introduces a controllable captioning model.
 The model is trained on synthetic data generated by GPT-3, enabling selective description of specific visual entities in the generated captions.
 Holding the same argument as~\cite{Hu2023PromptCap:GPT-3}, LAMOC~\cite{Du2023Zero-shotFeedback} introduces a reinforcement learning approach to optimize image captioning model performance through LLM-generated feedback.
-The model employs dual reward signals - relevance and confidence scores - to rank generated captions and guide more task-aware caption generation, therefore achieving leading zero-shot performance in KB-VQA.
+The model employs dual reward signals ( relevance and confidence scores) to rank generated captions and guide more task-aware caption generation, therefore achieving leading zero-shot performance in KB-VQA.
 Alternatively,~\cite{Wang2023FillingQuestions} closes the gap by prompting the LLM to generate new questions for the missing image information required to answer the original question with another filter to summarize generated questions for condensed useful information.
 In contrast, CBM~\cite{Salaberria2023ImageAnswering} verifies an effective image caption can facilitate the small model to achieve competitive results as GPT-3 without images.